Scales++: Compute Efficient Evaluation Subset Selection with Cognitive Scales Embeddings: Discussion Conclusion

-Our work demonstrates that focusing on intrinsic task properties rather than historical model behavior offers a more robust and efficient path forward for comprehensive LLM assessment.
-The ability to achieve 2.9\% mean absolute error using only 0.5\% of benchmark data represents not just an incremental improvement, but a fundamental rethinking of how we approach the increasingly important challenge of LLM evaluation at scale.
+Our work demonstrates that focusing on intrinsic task properties rather than historical model behaviour offers an efficient and potentially more generalizable path forward for comprehensive LLM assessment.
+The ability to achieve competitive mean absolute prediction error without training on the results of previous models represents a key new direction for approaching the increasingly important challenge of LLM evaluation at scale.